If you have difficulty with taking notes during class, the Note Taking Office can provide you with assistance in accessing a volunteer note-taker.

 - Speak with your Advisor about any barriers your experience to taking notes during class.

-- The Note Taking Office will make a best effort to arrange for a volunteer who will submit their notes to SAS.
+- The Note Taking Office will make the best effort to arrange for a volunteer who will submit their notes to SAS.

 - Please consider writing a note at the end of the semester to thank the volunteer(s) who provided their notes.
 SAS will forward this to the volunteer(s) on your behalf.